dfyz/ctf-writeups/plaid-2021/sos/README.md

 had a challenge named `mlml` with an even stonger OCaml sandbox.
 Their reference solution uses the unsound implementation of pattern matching in the OCaml compiler to achieve RCE.
 While extremely clever and cool, I doubt that PPP wanted us to essentially copy/paste an existing snippet of code with minor modifications.
 Besides, there's little point in elaborately patching the stdlib if all you wanted to target was the compiler.

+Fumbling around
+---

+Blissfully unaware of both unintended solutions, we tried the following approaches during the CTF, all of which failed:
+  * Calling libc functions directly from OCaml.
+This was out of question, because the runner script (`main` from the above) straight up rejects any program containing `external` (the OCaml [keyword](https://ocaml.org/manual/intfc.html) for FFI) as a substring.
+  * Trying to find any `unsafe` functions that slipped through the sandbox.
+There was indeed at least [one](https://github.com/ocaml/ocaml/blob/4.10/stdlib/array.ml#L28), but it proved impossible to use, as the same runner script also refused to run any program containing `unsafe`.
+  * Abusing `Digest.file`, which wasn't banned and allowed us to compute MD5 of an arbitrary file.
+Later, it turned out that another team actually came up with an [ingenious solution](http://eternal.red/2021/secure-ocaml-sandbox/) using `Digest.file`, but we failed to extract anything useful out of this primitive.
+  * Using the `OO` module, which in particular has a tempting `new_method` function that is marked as `[...] for system use only.
+Do not call directly.`.
+In fact, [the implementation](https://github.com/ocaml/ocaml/blob/4.10/stdlib/camlinternalOO.ml#L70) doesn't create any methods and consists of boring string manipulations.
+  * Leaking the flag through `Lexing.position`, which describes `a point in a source file` and has a `pos_fname` field, which references a file.
+This also proved to be a dead-end, since `Lexing` doesn't do anything interesting with `pos_fname`.
+  * Exploiting [unsoundness](https://github.com/ocaml/ocaml/issues/9391) in `Ephemeron`.
+This seemed quite promising, since we were able to reliably segfault the sample program from the issue description.
+However, we didn't explore it further, because...

+It all comes together
+---